Wellington College, Wellington: About

-Wellington College's enrolment zone mainly covers the central and western suburbs of Wellington (Rongotai College serves the southeastern suburbs, and Onslow College the northern suburbs).
+Wellington College's enrolment zone mainly covers the central and western suburbs of Wellington, (Rongotai College serves the southeastern suburbs, and Onslow College the northern suburbs).

 The school also competes in a local athletics competition known as "McEvedy Shield" along with St. Patrick's College (Town), St. Patrick's College (Silverstream) and Rongotai College.
-Historically, Wellington College have won the shield more than any other school.
+Historically, Wellington College has won the shield more than any other school.

 It is next to Wellington East Girls' College, also in Mount Victoria, and shares with that college the Gifford Observatory.
 Although Wellington College is situated next to Wellington East Girls' College, its sister college is Wellington Girls' College located in Thorndon.

-In 2011, 2012 and 2013, Wellington College earned the highest number of scholarships in the New Zealand scholarship exams.
+In 2011, 2012, and 2013, Wellington College earned the highest number of scholarships in the New Zealand scholarship exams.

-Board of Trustees
+Board of trustees

 The Wellington College Board of Trustees consists of twelve elected and appointed members.